 Option 4 – Disable Built-in Apps

-You may dislike one or several pre-installed apps.
-But your Galaxy won’t let you uninstall them completely.
+You may dislike one or multiple pre-installed apps.
+But your Samsung Galaxy won’t let you uninstall them completely.
 In such a case you’d better turn them off and stop such apps from draining your phone’s battery.

 We will show how to completely disable Facebook apps on Galaxy S10 / Note 10: